Trustees & staff

 Keri is our Museum Manager and has a BSc (Hons) degree in Heritage Conservation.
 On graduating from university Keri spent a year working for the Ministry of Defence Conservation Office and spent much of this time involved with the conservation of the Defence Estate in Devon and Cornwall.
 Having completed the Ten Tors challenge four times, she has a good knowledge and love of Dartmoor.
 After leaving the Ministry of Defence she changed career and trained as a VAT officer with HM Revenue & Customs before moving on to work for Deloitte, one of the ‘Big Four’ firm of accountants.
 Keri moved to Okehampton about 12 years ago and was a volunteer at the museum for about four years before the manager’s role became vacant.
 As a mum of two boys, she has an added interest in ensuring that the museum is a great place to enthuse children and introduce them to Dartmoor and its fascinating history.

-Okehampton Mayor Jan Goffey began her career as a teacher in Toxteth, Liverpool after gaining a Bachelor of Education Degree – one of the first women in the country to do so.
+Jan began her career as a teacher in Toxteth, Liverpool after gaining a Bachelor of Education Degree – one of the first women in the country to do so.
 She went on to holding teaching positions in Okehampton, Exbourne, Northlew, Lydford and other smaller villages.
 Since retiring she volunteers for many organisations, including the Museum of Dartmoor Life and Books on Wheels for the RVS and the local library.
-Her aim is to make our town welcoming and beautiful to visitors and residents alike.
+She is also an Okehampton Town Councillor and her aim is to make our town welcoming and beautiful to visitors and residents alike.
 As a museum Trustee, she wants to help the museum become a self-sustaining attraction for residents and visitors alike being interesting, educational and fun!

 Jane has lived near Okehampton for a number of years.
 She is an archaeologist and until retirement a couple of years ago worked for the Dartmoor National Park Authority for 25 years becoming the Park’s Senior Archaeologist.
 She has a great affection for Dartmoor and a good knowledge of the Moor, many of its inhabitants, customs, traditions and history.
 As a Trustee of the museum she shares this experience and professional archaeological knowledge.